davetron5000/static-site-in-react/README.md

 ## Day to day

 This compiles `root/site` into a directory for Webpack, which then builds the site that gets deployed.
-Yes, I'm sure this could be done with a tangled web of duct tape-lade Webpack loaders.
+Yes, I'm sure this could be done with a tangled web of duct tape-laden Webpack loaders.

 Anyway, open two terminals run: